About me

 Award-winning writer

-Former reporter at The Times, local government and social affairs correspondent at the Evening Standard, news editor at London local weeklies and deputy editor of a weekly housing magazine .
-Magazine bylines include Marie Claire, Cosmo, She, Time Out and numerous community affairs journals.
+I started out as a news reporter at The Times and the Evening Standard, where I was later local government and social affairs correspondent.
+I was also a news editor on London local weeklies. assistant editor of a housing magazine and wrote for Marie Claire, Cosmo, She, Time Out and many community affairs journals.

-Chair of charity Sibs, ambassador for National Development Team for Inclusion, RSA fellow and Society of Authors member.
+I chair the charity Sibs, am an ambassador at non-profit National Development Team for Inclusion, an RSA fellow, and a member of the Society of Authors and Association of Chairs.

 Journalism